cs3110/textbook/_sources/chapters/ds/promises.md

 ```

 But if the state is fulfiled, then the callback provided by the user to bind
 can&mdash;at last!&mdash;be run on the contents of the fulfilled promise.
-Running
+If the callback executes successfully it produces a new promise, but the callback may itself raise an exception.

-the callback produces a new promise.
-It might already be rejected or fulfilled,
+First, consider the optimistic case in which the callback executes successfully and produces a promise.
+That promise might already be rejected or fulfilled,
 in which case that state again propagates.

 ```ocaml